-A UT Arlington research associate and electrical engineering professor have designed a micro-windmill that generates wind energy and may become an innovative solution to cell phone batteries constantly in need of recharging and home energy generation where large windmills are not preferred.
+AUT Arlington Research Associate and Electrical Engineering Professor has designed a microwindmill that generates wind energy and may become an innovative solution to cell phone batteries constantly in need of recharging and home energy generation where large windmills are not preferred.

-Smitha Rao and J.-C. Chiao designed and built the device that is about 1.8 mm at its widest point.
+Smitha Rao and J C Chiao designed and built the device that is about 1.8 mm at its widest point.
 A single grain of rice could hold about 10 of these tiny windmills.
 Hundreds of the windmills could be embedded in a sleeve for a cell phone.
-Wind, created by waving the cell phone in air or holding it up to an open window on a windy day, would generate the electricity that could be collected by the cell phone's battery.
+Wind, created by waving the cell phone in air or holding it up to an open window on a windy day, would generate the electricity that could be collected by the cel phone's battery.